s-andrews/illuminaprocessing/CRUK_sequencing_processing.md

     ~/illuminaprocessing/create_external_run_folder_structure.sh

-This is now ready for files to be copied to using copy_back_files, but we don’t want to do that before renaming them.
+This is now ready for files to be copied to using copy_back_files, but first we want to rename them.

 # Rename files